Floctafenine

 Floctafenine is a nonsteroidal anti-inflammatory drug (NSAID).

 Synthesis

-The scheme involves first the conversion of ortho-trifluoromethyl aniline (1) to a quinolol.
-The compound is thus condensed with EMME (Ethoxy Methylene Malonic Diethyl Ester) and cyclized thermally (2).
+Floctafenine can be synthesized beginning with the conversion of ortho-trifluoromethyl aniline (1) to a quinolol.
+The compound is then condensed with ethoxy methylene malonic diethyl ester (EMME) and cyclized thermally (2).
 That intermediate is then saponified; the resulting acid is decarboxylated and finally converted to the 4-chloroquinoline (3) by reaction with phosphorus oxychloride.
 The displacement of chlorine with methyl anthranilate (4) then affords the coupled intermediate (5).
-An ester interchange of that product with glycerol leads to the glyceryl ester.
-There is thus obtained the NSAID floctafenine.
+An ester interchange of that product with glycerol leads to the glyceryl ester, floctafenine (6).